Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Block Diagram with Saturation

 Generally, the primary components of a control diagram are the controller and plant.
 The controller provides a manipulated variable to actuate the plant model.
-Practically, manipulated variables are limited by the actuator’s capability.
-The figure below illustrates a practical block diagram considering the saturation block, demonstrating the physical limitations of the actuator input.
+However, in practice, manipulated variables are limited by the actuator’s capability.
+The figure below illustrates a practical block diagram considering the Saturation block, demonstrating the physical limitations of the actuator input.

 ```{image} images/control-diagram-sat.svg
     :align: center